-When the full extent of your damages come to light you may ask yourself, 'Can I file a car insurance claim without a police report?'
+When the full extent of your damages from a car accident come to light you may ask yourself, 'Can I file a car insurance claim without a police report?'
 The short answer is that yes, you can still file an insurance claim.
-However, the lack of a police report means that some additional work may be necessary to establish your claim and you may face a slower process and a reduced insurance payout.
+However, the lack of a police report means that some additional work may be necessary to establish your claim, and you may face a slower process and a reduced insurance payout.

 The following article presents information to help you address the problems created when there is no police report issued after an accident.

 A police report is a significant piece of evidence because it includes a description of the accident produced shortly after it occurred.
 The document is produced by a disinterested third party (the police officer) and includes information taken from discussions with both of the parties to the accident.
 While a police report may not always be admissible in court during litigation, insurance companies give great deference to its contents while negotiating a claim.